 - Drag the orange lines to the exact locations where you'd like to divide the activity.
 Hover over the performance graph to see your distance, time, elevation, grade, speed, and sensor data at that exact point (represented by the thin black line).

 - Tip: This graph is useful for watching your changes in speed.
-For multi-sport activities, the slower or stopped speeds typically represent the sports transitions.
+The slower or stopped speeds typically represent the sport transitions for multi-sport activities.
 If you waited and got in a vehicle for a lift in the middle of an activity, the stopped time/speed might also fall right before a sudden jump in speed.

-- Highlight portions of the performance graph in order to see a zoomed-in view on the activity map.
-Click once anywhere outside of that selected area to un-zoom.
+- Highlight portions of the performance graph in order to see a zoomed-in view of the activity map.
+Click once anywhere outside of that selected area to zoom out.

-- Make sure you are satisfied with the orange positions as that is where the activity will get divided.
+- Ensure you are satisfied with the orange positions as that is where the activity will get divided.
 Click Split on the left-hand side.